Table of Contents

 As the name suggests, the condition occurs in people wearing dentures.
 It is also referred to as thrush and can affect people who use inhalers, steroids, and anyone whose mouth is not kept clean.
 It is associated with wearing ill-fitting dentures or those that have not been well cleaned and failing to remove the dentures when going to bed.
 The patient usually presents with reddened mucosa generally without ulceration and, in 90% of the cases, the cause is candida albicans.
 The treatment usually involves anti-fungals.
 Good oral hygiene and instructing the patients to avoid dentures during sleep can also be helpful.

 Allergic contact stomatitis

 Allergic contact dermatitis is more common than angular stomatitis because the mouth is continuously being washed by saliva which washes away antigens.
 Secondly, oral mucosa is more vascular which means it has a better supply which, in turn, leads to antigens being carried away more readily.
 Lastly, it has less keratin than skin which means there is a decreased number of chances that the haptens will form.

 Lichenoid lesion can occur in chronic patients.
-Some of the most common allergens include peppermint, zinc citrate, cinnamaldehyde, nickel and fluoride.
+Some of the most common allergens include peppermint, zinc citrate, cinnamaldehyde, nickel, and fluoride.
 Some allergens may originate from chewing gums, toothpastes, mouthwash, dental fillings, orthodontic bands, and wires and from certain other foods.
-A patch test can be of diagnostic value as it will assist in identifying the allergen and management includes avoidance of allergen.
+A patch test can be of diagnostic value as it will assist in identifying the allergen and management includes avoidance of the allergen.
 Allergic materials could be latex, food additives and metals, and people are advised to be careful with the ingredients used in making hygiene products as they could be allergens.

 This is an atypical presentation of tongue termed as geographic tongue.
 It presents as areas of depapillation that migrate over time.
 It can occur anywhere in the mouth.
 The condition is also known as stomatitis areata migrans.